teamriflemig/Barcode-Reader-System/README.md

 * https://www.facebook.com/xXShonenXx

 How To Use:
 a.
+Extract koolreport_example.zip
+b.
 Import the database into the mysql datable.
-b.
+c.
 Copy Barcode folder into htdocs in Xammp folder.
-c.
+d.
 Run in the browser with localhost/barcode/LoginSys.php